Obsidian-TTRPG-Community/DnD-3.5-SRD-Markdown/Basic Rules and Legal/combat-i-basics.md

 points naturally.
 If the character has no one to tend him, however, his life is still in danger, and he may yet slip away.

+### Recovering with Help
-**Recovering with Help:** One hour after a tended, dying character becomes stable, roll d%.
+One hour after a tended, dying character becomes stable, roll d%.
 He has a 10% chance of becoming conscious, at which point he is disabled (as if he had 0 hit points).
 If he remains unconscious, he has the same chance to revive and become disabled every hour.
 Even if unconscious, he recovers hit points naturally.
 He is back to normal when his hit points rise to 1 or higher.

+### Recovering without Help
-**Recovering without Help:** A severely wounded character left alone usually dies.
+A severely wounded character left alone usually dies.
 He has a small chance, however, of recovering on his own.

 A character who becomes stable on his own (by making the 10% roll while